The average American incurs $10,345 in medical expenses each year, according to government estimates.

 In the past few months, I’ve reviewed five inexpensive gym alternatives for exercise as well as nine free resources for home exercise.
 All of these vary from low-impact to high-impact and exercise the body in vastly different ways, but all can help with your personal health.

 I’ve long been a fan of the Lifetime Fitness Ladder as a way to continually and easily motivate myself to get a bit of daily exercise.
-Another great tool is the Seven Minute Workout, which is exactly what it sounds like – a workout in seven minutes that takes you through a variety of short exercises.

 For me, I’ve found success in “interval training.”
 What that means is that I’ll alternate one minute of doing something with high intensity with a minute of very low intensity workout (or even rest).
 This gets my heart rate up without leaving me feeling like I’m dying.